PalisadoesFoundation/talawa/CONTRIBUTING.md

 ## Internships

-We have internship partnerships with a number of organizations.
-See below for more details.

-### GSoC

-If you are participating in the Summer of Code, please read more about us and our processes [here](https://docs.talawa.io/docs/internships/gsoc/gsoc-introduction)
+If you are participating in any of the various internship programs we ar members of then please read the [introduction guides on our documentation website](https://docs.talawa.io/docs/).

 ## Community
 There are many ways to communicate with the community.